My Role: Garage Lead – Led design, research, and development

 - Fan

-Due to the low-cost nature of electrochemical sensors and particle counters, they need to be calibrated with a reference, either clean air, or a known air quality.
-Among various methods, we chose to calibrate our two kits of sensors by placing them next to second region of the city’s stations for three months to gather data with different temperatures and humidity levels.
+We calibrated two kits of sensors by placing them next to the city’s stations for three months to gather data with different temperatures and humidity levels.

 [RMSE = The Root Mean Squared Error] // NO2 RMSE = 6.20, error = 10% // O3 RMSE = 8.71, error = 30% // CO RMSE=0.68, error = 35% // PM10 SME = 638.52, error = 26%